 Wrongful deaths can happen in near-infinite ways, but the defining factor that separates them from other deaths is negligence.
 If a person’s death wouldn’t have happened if it hadn’t been for the irresponsible behavior of someone else, that’s a wrongful death.

 Below, we’ll discuss common types of life-threatening negligence in Smyrna, and how bereaved families can recognize wrongful death and pursue compensation.
-If you’re uncertain whether your loved one’s death qualifies, or would simply prefer to speak to a lawyer immediately, feel free to reach out by phone or chat at any time.
+If you’re uncertain whether your loved one’s death qualifies, or would simply prefer to speak to a wrongful death lawyer immediately, feel free to reach out by phone or chat at any time.

 Nearly Half of Smyrna Residents Rely on Landlords for Home Safety